 while in one M-step, one minimizes the loss function

-In our case, we employ a single gradient descent update for the M-step.
-Further discussions on the EM procedure can be found in the Appendix.
-Intuitively, one cannot expect a flow to correctly model data points that are far from its responsible area.
+Further discussions can be found in Section~\ref{sec:app-em}.
+We employ a single gradient descent update for the M-step.
+One cannot expect a flow to correctly model data points that are far from its responsible area.
 As such, for an individual flow we only calculate the loss based on points where its responsibilities are above a threshold.
-Note that the probabilistic formulation using responsibilities allows the charts to overlap in regions of the data manifold.
+The probabilistic formulation using responsibilities allows the charts to overlap in some regions.

-\paragraph{General strategy.}
+\paragraph{General Strategy.}

 In preliminary experiments, we did not observe fundamental differences between direct MLE and EM.
 However, the responsibilities as provided by EM offer interpretability and ways to regularize the flows.
-In this work, we focus on the EM approach.
+In this work, we focus on EM.
 For training mixture models, one common strategy is to initialize the clusters using simple clustering algorithms like K-Means \citep{bishop2006prml}.
-Similarly, we initialize the model by applying K-Means to obtain $C$ clusters, which are then used to warm-up the charts by training each of the flows individually.
+Similarly, we apply K-Means to obtain $C$ clusters, training each flow individually within the clusters before running EM.

 We remark that training a mixture of normalizing flows has been explored before, where both MLE and EM have been demonstrated to work \citep{izmailov2020semi_supervised,atanov2020semi_conditional,ng2023mixture_flows}.
-Nevertheless, we are unaware of works that demonstrate the successful training of mixtures of flows where both the data manifold and the distribution are unknown.
+Nevertheless, it is less investigated as for how to train mixtures of flows when both the data manifold and the distribution are unknown.

-\section{Geometry of multi-chart flows}
+\section{GEOMETRY OF MULTI-CHART FLOWS}

-\paragraph{The learned manifold.}
+\paragraph{The Learned Manifold.}

 Similar to the case of classical differential geometry, with multi-chart flows, there may not exist a unique latent space.
-However, one can still get the correct geometric structure from all of them.
+However, one can still obtain the correct geometric structure from all of them.
 When the flows are perfectly trained, each individual flow acts as a local chart due to its bijective nature, and we obtain a well-defined atlas that covers the entire manifold by collecting all the charts.
-However, in practice, we only have access to a finite and potentially noisy dataset, the modeling and optimization are most likely imperfect, and one cannot expect the flows to be perfect.
+However, in practice, we only have access to a finite and potentially noisy dataset, the modeling and optimization are most likely imperfect, and one \textit{cannot} expect the flows to be perfect.